Try our course finder tool

 *Depending on version completed.
 May require additional FAS Code of Ethics subject.

-Financial advisers are required to complete 40 hours of ‘qualifying CPD activities’ in each CPD year with a minimum requirement in the following areas:
+Financial advisers are required to complete at least 40 hours of ‘qualifying CPD activities’ in each CPD year with a minimum requirement in the following areas:

 Kaplan Professional is the leading provider in the provision of industry CPD.
 Our flagship online platform Ontrack provides organisations and individuals with the content, tracking, reporting and consultancy they need to manage and meet their CPD obligations.

-The FAS Financial Adviser Examination is a fundamental component of the education standards all financial advisers must pass to provide personal financial advice to clients.
+The Financial Adviser Examination is a fundamental component of the professional standards all financial advisers (relevant providers) must pass to provide personal financial advice to clients.
+ASIC has administered the exam since 1 January 2022 (previously administered by FASEA).

-Existing advisers must pass the exam before 1 January 2022.
-From 1 January 2019, new entrants to the industry must pass the exam after they’ve completed a FAS-approved degree, and before commencing quarter 3 in their professional year.
+A person training to become a financial adviser (relevant provider) must pass the exam after they’ve completed a FAS-approved degree, and before commencing quarter 3 in their professional year.

 The exam will test the practical application of advisers’ knowledge in the following competency areas:

-RG 146 may continue to apply to existing advisers until the new professional standards apply to them.
+RG 146 may continue to apply to existing advisers.
 Existing advisers should confirm these requirements with their licensee.